 Distance selling within Europe means that the sellers need to get a VAT number in the country of import as soon as the annual threshold limit is reached.

 Continuing the example, let’s say that people from Italy love the product, the seller already reached the threshold limit of Italy and had registered for VAT there.
 Now he wants to try selling on the British market and it’s an immediate success.
 People from the UK order the article and the turnover within one calendar year (exclusively to clients in the UK) is 120 000€.

-With the annual threshold limit of the UK being only about 81 000€ ( £70 000), the sellers needs to be registered for VAT in the UK.
+With the previous annual threshold limit of the UK being only about 81 000€ ( £70 000), the sellers needed to be registered for VAT in the UK.

 However, the EU-wide VAT threshold of € 10,000 has been in effect since July 2021.
 This refers to all turnover from distance sales within the EU.
 Since the UK is no longer part of the Union, sales to the UK are no longer included.
 The sales to the UK need to be dealt with with the british tax office, the HMRC, directly